Hergest Ridge: Description

+Monkey-puzzle trees

+A group of eight Araucaria araucana or Monkey Puzzle trees were planted in April 1988 by Phil Wright (gardener) on behalf of Richard (Dick) Banks of Hergest Croft, who had seen similar trees growing in the high Andes while travelling in Argentina and Chile.
+They are not at the summit but form a notable landmark.

 Victorian racecourse

 A disused Victorian circular country racecourse is sited on the hill.
 It is clearly marked on Ordnance Survey maps and is still visible on the ground.
 The racecourse was popular between 1825 and 1846.
 It replaced an earlier racecourse on nearby Bradnor Hill just to the north of Kington town, which dates from 1770.
 Horse races continued here in the summer until around 1880.
 With the panoramic views on all sides, they were popular with the local gentry, squirearchy and farming community.

-Upland sheep grazing

-During the Second World War the hill was cultivated, but has now reverted to rough sheep grazing and moorland, and is partly covered by bracken and gorse.
+Summit features

+There is a trig point 230m west of the summit, and the summit itself is marked by a group of boulders.

+Archaeology

+A 2007 archaeological survey of Hergest Ridge Common found evidence of many features ranging from prehistoric cairns to second world war training installations.

 Inspiration

 The ridge inspired an album by English multi-instrumentalist Mike Oldfield, Hergest Ridge.
 Oldfield was a resident of the area during the writing and recording of his albums Hergest Ridge and Ommadawn.
 Ommadawn was actually recorded in his nearby house, The Beacon.
 The albums were reissued with bonus material in June 2010.

 At the end of Ommadawn is a short song entitled On Horseback.
 The last lines of the lyrics are as follows:

 So if you feel a little glum, to Hergest Ridge you should come.
 In summer, winter, rain or sun, it's good to be on horseback.